rushikeshshinde578/mern-portfolio/README.md

-My portfolio, built using the MERN stack, integrates MongoDB for data storage, Express.js for backend APIs, and React.js for dynamic frontend.
-Deployed on Render for reliable backend hosting and Netlify for seamless frontend deployment, it showcases my projects, skills, and contact information with modern web development practices.
+Developed a full-stack web application using the MERN stack, featuring an admin panel for seamless data management—allowing administrators to add, update, and delete information.
+Implemented secure user authentication and a RESTful API for smooth communication between frontend and backend.
+Hosted on Render and Netlify for optimal performance, this project highlights my skills in modern web development and dynamic data management.